1922 regnal list of Ethiopia: Responses to the regnal list

 The Geographical Journal reviewed In the Country of the Blue Nile in 1928, and noted the regnal list contained "many more names [...] than in previously published lists" and was "evidently a careful compilation" which helped to "clear up the tangled skein of Ethiopian history".
 However, the reviewer did also notice that it "[contained] discrepancies" which Rey "[made] no attempt to clear up".
-The reviewer pointed to how king Dil Na'od is said to have reigned for 10 years from 910 to 920, yet travel writer James Bruce previously stated the deposition of this dynasty occurred in 960, 40 years later.
-The reviewer did admit, however, that Egyptologist Henry Salt's dating of this event to 925 may have had "more reason" to it compared to Bruce's dating, considering that Salt's dating is seemingly backed up by Tafari's regnal list.
+The reviewer pointed to how king Dil Na'od is said to have reigned for 10 years from 910 to 920; yet travel writer James Bruce previously stated the deposition of this dynasty occurred in 960, 40 years later.
+The reviewer did admit, however, that Egyptologist Henry Salt's dating of this event to 925 may have had "more reason" to it compared to Bruce's dating, considering that Tafari's regnal list seemingly backs up Salt's dating.

 The Washington Post made use of the regnal list when reporting on the coronation of Haile Selassie in 1930.
 The paper reported that Selassie would become "the 336th sovereign of [the Ethiopian] empire" which was "founded in the ninety-seventh [sic] year after the creation of the world" and as such his reign would begin in "the 6,460th year of the reign of the Ethiopian dynasty".
 (Note: It is unclear how the newspaper numbered Haile Selassie 336th in succession order, but this could be achieved by counting the 313 numbered monarchs of Tafari's list, and combining this with the latter portion of Taye Gabra Mariam's list, which names 9 regents of the Zemene Mesafint, 8 kings of Shewa, and 6 emperors from Tewodros II to Zewditu.)
 The newspaper noted that Adam was no longer "claimed by Ethiopians as the original ancestor of the kings of Ethiopia" and instead the modern Abyssinians claimed their first king was "Ori, or Aram, the son of Shem".
-The same article mentioned the 531-year gap between the Flood and the fall of the Tower of Babel, during which time "42 different Ethiopian sovereigns ruled Africa", though the regnal list itself did not provide any names for this time period.
+The same article mentioned the 531-year gap between the Flood and the fall of the Tower of Babel; during that time, "42 different Ethiopian sovereigns ruled Africa", though the regnal list itself did not provide any names for this time period.